-The route plugs into the Monumental Loop for the last segment from Hatch.
-We’ve routed it via the west side of the Rio Grand/I25, which is more in keeping with the nature of the ride.
+The route plugs into a variation of the Monumental Loop for the last segment from Hatch.
+We’ve routed it via the west side of the Rio Grand/I25, which is more in keeping with the nature of the ride – fast dirt roads.
 But if you prefer more desert singletrack, consider taking the eastern side of the Monumental Loop instead (via the Donas Anas).
 If you do this, you’ll definitely see the benefits of a Plus or front-suspension mountain bike.

 Want more riding?

 The Off-Road Runner can be extended all the way to downtown El Paso, via the Sierra Vista Trail (as used by the Monumental Loop) and the rocky, technical trail network that courses through the Franklin Mountains.
-Check back for details soon.
+See the Danger Bird 350 for more ideas.

 Variations on a theme

-If beginning in Albuquerque (or short on time), catch the train to Belen, then ride county roads to Bernardo to connect with the route at the Kiva RV Park.
-Or take the RTD bus to Moriarty.
+If beginning in Albuquerque (or short on time), catch the train to Belen, then ride county roads to Bernardo to connect with the route at the Kiva RV Park (see the Apaches and Conquistadores route).
+Otherwise, take the RTD bus to Moriarty and start from there.

-- Read Brian’s most excellent account of the Off Road Runner here.
+- Read Brian’s most excellent account of the New Mexico Off Road Runner here.